-The maintenance timer keeps track of the time until the next recommended maintenance according to the maintenance schedule for the 14RESAL or 20RESAL generator set.
+The maintenance timer keeps track of the time until the next recommended maintenance according to the maintenance schedule for the generator set.
 Reset the maintenance timer after changing the oil and performing the other maintenance tasks recommended in Section 5.